By Steve Beauregard

 Here are the three CVS stores on the Las Vegas Strip:

-CVS Pharmacy City Center – 3758 S. Las Vegas Blvd.
+CVS Pharmacy Park MGM – 3758 S. Las Vegas Blvd.

-I call it the City Center CVS Pharmacy, when in reality, this very busy stand alone store is located right on the Las Vegas Strip, between the Monte Carlo Hotel and Casino and the Mandarin Oriental (which is part of City Center).
+I call it the Park MGM CVS Pharmacy, when in reality, this very busy stand alone store is located right on the Las Vegas Strip, between the Park MGM and the Waldorf Astoria.

-It’s the closest CVS to the MGM Grand, Luxor Las Vegas, Excalibur and all the center-Strip properties of course, like Caesars Palace, Paris, etc. It’s open 24 hours a day.
+It’s the closest CVS to the MGM Grand, Luxor Las Vegas, Excalibur and Aria.
+It’s open 24 hours a day.

 It’s a great spot to stop by to get cheaper beer or booze than the outrageous prices found out casino bars.
 Due to its location, it gets a ton of pedestrian traffic.
 And while the store seems always busy (at least from mid-morning until the wee hours), there are numerous self check-out lines to ease the flow of customer traffic.